Have you ever had an FSAVC with HSBC?

 You could be owed £1,000s in HSBC FSAVC compensation if you were mis-sold.

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by HSBC; customers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were informed by HSBC that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by HSBC; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most consumers were advised by HSBC that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from HSBC start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".